om9r/om9r/README.md

 ---

-### 🧠 Tech Enthusiast & Innovator
+### Hiii this is Omer.
+I'm one of the elements that is part of this biiiggg universe that you see above 😇

-My projects range from wide variety of fields, starting from Computational Biology, to Artificial Intelligence.
+Created my github account to add some of the best things that I've worked on.
 I have a strong passion to innovate and provide the best to the humanity.
+My projects here range from wide variety of fields, starting from Computational Biology, to Artificial Intelligence.

 ### 💼 Projects

-- **Insilico Vaccine Design** - Created a Vaccine against Pseudomonas aeruginosa Bacteria.
+- **Insilico Vaccine Design** - Made a vaccine design against Pseudomonas aeruginosa which is a bacteria responsible for several chronic infections.
-- **Hotspot Prediction in IAV** - Hot spot predictions in Influenza Virus using ML models.
+- **Hotspot Prediction in IAV** - Hot spot predictions in Influenza Virus for drug design.
-- **Social Media Web Application** -  Developed a comprehensive social media platform using Java Spring Boot
+- **Social Media Web Application** -  Developed a comprehensive social media platform using Java and spring Boot

 ---